Appyo-Poste/Poste/README.md

 Checkstyle: Uses a modified version of checkstlye_hard from https://github.com/noveogroup/android-check.
 Need to update to match changes in checkstyle formatting.

 pmd: Uses the pmd_hard rule set from https://github.com/noveogroup/android-check.

+# SSL and Certs

+In order to use HTTPS, we need a certificate.

+To generate a self-signed certificate, follow the instructions in the SSL and Certs section on the backend

+This will enable HTTPS on the backend but the frontend will need the .crt file to communicate with the backend.
+Make a copy of the .crt file from the backend and copy it into the resources/raw directory, they will be a cert.txt file as a placeholder.
+Replace the placeholder file with the .crt from the backend it will need to be named cert, so once it is all set and done the raw directory should have a single file being cert.crt.
+You should be able to connect to the backend using https at this point.
+This file should not be committed to version control, and should be kept secret.
+As a result, it is not included in this repository.